developedbygeo/Resume-builder/README.md

 - Margins & Scale: **Default**
 - Background graphics: **Enabled**

+Additionally, please ensure that your **browser's zoom is set to default (100%)** before generating the document.

 ## Installation

 As this project was bootstrapped with React, the following scripts are available: